Suraj1896273/Python-Note/OOPS.md

 It combines inheritance types such as:-

--Single Inheritance
+- Single Inheritance
--Multiple Inheritance
+- Multiple Inheritance
--Multilevel Inheritance
+- Multilevel Inheritance
--Hierarchical Inheritance
+- Hierarchical Inheritance

 ## In simple words: